Writing Workshops Available

 Nothing is more common in college writing than incorrect punctuation.
 Commas, semicolons, colons, and apostrophes are widely misunderstood and misused.
 This presentation explains when and how to use these pesky punctuation marks.

-This presentation discusses the proper format and writing style for scientific papers, giving specific, detailed instructions and examples.
-It also includes a sample lab report and other helpful handouts for students to use.
+This presentation discusses the proper format and writing style for scientific papers.
+It includes a sample lab report, detailed instructions, and examples.